-One of the essential characteristics that separates mediocre teams from those that surpass expectations is that the latter are full of people who are wholly committed to reaching the organization’s goals.
+One of the essential characteristics that separate mediocre teams from those that surpass expectations is that the latter are full of people who are wholly committed to reaching the organization’s goals.
 As a leader, your ability to inspire your team plays a pivotal role in their level of goal commitment.
-The key to is to understand what motivates employees to care about their work on a personal level and to tailor messages and processes to appeal to those factors.
+The key is to understand what motivates employees to care about their work on a personal level and to tailor messages and processes to appeal to those factors.

 Here is how to set goals that inspire your teams to invest their whole selves into the work.

 If you want your team to produce outstanding work, they must be personally invested in achieving your goals rather than being motivated to complete projects because they have to.
 Studies show that when people have a firm goal commitment, they demonstrate increased:

 - Persistence in achieving the goal